Missing man with Alzheimer’s now safe thanks to preschooler

 “Everyone wanted to come and meet him, so the police officers and firemen were so excited this morning to come down here and see him,” said Lt.
 Carlton.

-When they visited the Happy Hollow Pre-K class, they brought along cookies, badges and other items for the students.
+When the officials visited the Happy Hollow pre-K class, they brought along cookies, badges and other items for the students.

 Ezekiel’s heroism is being praised outside of the classroom as well.
 Fayetteville police posted the photos with their young hero and it’s blowing up with praise.